-The Long Island High School for the Arts Guidance Department has created this handbook to provide you with step-by-step assistance through the college selection process.
-Each student should review his/her own academic performance, individual talents, needs and interests.
+This handbook was created to provide you with assistance through the college selection process.
+The process begins with each student reviewing his/her own academic performance, individual talents, needs and interests.
 The next step is to research colleges and universities that have programs and services which will meet the student's needs.
 The student should share this research with his or her parents and counselor.
 Your counselor has the experience and knowledge to assist you through the college search and application processes.

-We think the biggest trap families can fall into as they approach this process is to merely consider the academic reputation of an institution.
+The biggest trap families can fall into as they approach this process is to merely consider the academic reputation of an institution.
 While that is certainly important, the prestige of an institution in the eyes of the world has absolutely no bearing on a student's ability to thrive on its campus.
 For a student to try and "fit" himself/herself into an institution based solely on academic reputation is a mistake.